-Voting rights advocates rally for stronger elections laws
+Marchers across US call on Congress to bolster voting rights

 But unless Democrats make changes to the Senate procedural rules, passage of the bill, as well as a separate measure that would establish national election standards, remains unlikely.

-In a video posted on Twitter earlier in the day, Vice President Kamala Harris urged Congress to pass legislation that she said were needed to push back against Republicans in Texas, Florida and other states.
+In a video posted on Twitter earlier in the day, Vice President Kamala Harris urged Congress to pass legislation that she said was needed to push back against Republicans in Texas, Florida and other states.

 “The country is changing.
 The demographics are changing.
 And (Republicans) think that if they don’t get ahead of it and suppress the vote, they ain’t gonna have a say in it,” said Ken Jones, 72, of Atlanta, who traveled to Washington with his wife, Paula, to attend the rally.